-Andre’s story begins July 9, 1979, when he was born in Richmond, California to Olivia “Tee” Guillory originally from Basile, Louisiana and Gregory Thierry, originally from Jennings, Louisiana.
+Andre’s story begins July 9, 1979.
+Born in Richmond, California to Olivia “Tee” Guillory originally from Basile, Louisiana and Gregory Thierry, originally from Jennings, Louisiana.
 Andre’s childhood was deeply influenced by his maternal grandparents, the late Houston Pete Pitre (Pa-Pa as they called him) from Basile, Louisiana and his loving grandmother, known to all as Mama Lena Pitre from Soileau, Louisiana.

 Andre captivated by Clifton Chenier, he began teaching himself to play by listening to Clifton’s music.
 Andre demonstrated an innate musical ability and his skill quickly grew.
 Andre played his first song, Willis Prudhomme’s version of “Give’m Cornbread” in the backyard of his grandparent’s home, for his delighted family.
 He soon began playing Clifton Chenier’s music on stages all over Northern California.

-The San Francisco Bay Area, which is home to some of the best blues musicians in the world, showed its appreciation by presenting Andre Thierry and Zydeco Magic with the West Coast Blues Hall of Fame award for “Best Zydeco Group” in 2008.
-Andre continually raises the bar for Zydeco musicians worldwide.
-Now in his 30’s, Andre is already a legend.
-There is widespread agreement that he is an exceptional multi-dimensional musician who has a finely-honed ability to merge traditional Zydeco music with hip-hop, blues, jazz and rock.
-Building from his love and respect for traditional Zydeco, his original music is a blend of old and new.
+In his 30’s, he has already been deemed a legend.
+There is widespread agreement that he is an exceptional multi-dimensional musician who has a finely-honed ability to merge his accordion with blues, r&b, jazz, latin and rock.
 His musical mastery enables him to create a unique sound for his and future generations while staying true to the past.